braimanm/test-lab-example/README.md

 # test-lab-example

-This is a test automation example using the **uitaf** open source project for UI testing.
+This is a test automation example using the **UITAF** open source project for UI testing.
 The test is designed to test the Vehicle Insurance Quote application located at https://uitaf.org/test/ using the Chrome browser.

 The test assumes that Chrome browser is installed on the target machine where this test should run and it supported by Java 8 only!